AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/category-limits.md

 - Manage unique product features through attributes and custom options
 - Remove inactive categories
-- Optimizing catalog depth
+- Optimize catalog depth in the navigation

 ## Potential performance impacts

-If a site has more than the recommended maximum number of categories, can affect site performance in the following ways:
+Having more than the recommended maximum number of categories can affect site performance in the following ways:

 - Tangible increase in response time for non-cached catalog pages
 - Long execution and timeouts while managing categories from the Admin